 The CardioGraft® portfolio of cryopreserved and decellularized allografts offers surgeons a safe and reliable solution for cardiac repair and reconstruction.
-Human allografts have shown to have a natural resistance to infection and can be used directly in infected surgical fields.
+Human allografts have been shown to have a natural resistance to infection and can be used directly in infected surgical fields.
 For patients who present with an infection or those who are susceptible to infection, a cardiac allograft may be the safest choice for cardiac repair and reconstruction.1-6

-Aortic & Pulmonary Valve Replacement
+Aortic Valve & Pulmonary Valve Replacement

 Allograft aortic valves are effective for replacing infected native and prosthetic valves, as allograft tissue is naturally resistant to infection.
 Allograft pulmonary valves are ideal for adult congenital RVOT reconstruction and pediatric valve replacement.
-Both valve types allow patients to live actively without the burden of lifelong anticoagulation therapies.
+Both valve types allow patients to actively live without the burden of lifelong anticoagulation therapies.

 Conduit Repair & Reconstruction